Charles Gore: Bishop in Worcester, Birmingham, and Oxford

-He received the degree Doctor of Divinity from the University of Oxford in December 1901, and was elected an Honorary Fellow of Trinity College, Oxford, in May 1902.
+Gore received the degree Doctor of Divinity from the University of Oxford in December 1901, and was elected an Honorary Fellow of Trinity College, Oxford, in May 1902.

 In 1905 Gore was installed as the first Bishop of Birmingham, a new see, which he had helped to create by dividing his see of Worcester.
 The second parish church of Birmingham, St Philip, became the cathedral.
 While adhering to his views on the divine institution of episcopacy as essential to the Christian Church, Gore from the first cultivated friendly relations with the ministers of other Christian denominations and advocated co-operation with them in all matters when agreement was possible.

-In social questions Gore became a leader of the group of high Anglicans known loosely as Christian socialists.
+In social questions, Gore became a leader of the group of high Anglicans known loosely as Christian socialists.
 In 1889 Gore helped found the Christian Social Union.
 He worked actively against the sweating system, pleaded for European intervention in Macedonia, and was a keen supporter of the Licensing Bill.
 In September 1909, Gore spoke in support of the Housing, Town Planning, etc. Act 1909.

-In 1911 he succeeded Francis Paget as Bishop of Oxford and Chancellor of the Order of the Garter.
+In 1911 Gore succeeded Francis Paget as Bishop of Oxford and Chancellor of the Order of the Garter.
 He took legal possession of the see by the confirmation of his election on 17 October 1911 at St Mary-le-Bow by Alfred Cripps, Vicar-General of the Province of Canterbury.

 Gore believed that Britain had a duty to join the War against Germany.
 The monthly Oxford Diocesan Magazine illustrates the strength of his view.
 He commented on the German treatment of civilians in land they had overrun in Belgium ‘One of the outstanding features of the present war, and the one that, perhaps, will most strike future historians, is the moral decline of Germany’.
 He had no doubt about the role of the Church of England in the War.
 ‘It was the duty of the nation... to go to war, and it was and is the duty of the Church to organise its spiritual weapons to help the nation.’
 He encouraged recruitment to the army and naval chaplaincies, encouraged women to take on the jobs vacated by serving men including in the Church and toured the US to cement the alliance with Britain.

 On 28 September 1917 Gore licensed 21 women as lay readers called the "Diocesan Band of Women Messengers".
 These were possibly the first female lay readers in the Church of England.
 The last one, Bessie Bangay, died in 1987 aged 98.